SimenAB/DAT250_Expass_3/dat250-expass6.md

 - Added RabbitMQ dependencies
 - Reloaded gradle
 - Added connection settings for rabbit
+- Added RabbitAdmin in config
 -
 ### What I still need to do
 - Clean up the code
-- Add RabbitAdmin in config
 - Create a queue when poll is created
 - Create the subscription option
   - Testing with making a vote and subscribing